4 Tips for Supporting Your Aging Parent

 Sometimes the best way to find the right support for your parent is to sit down together and talk about the big questions.
 How is mom or dad doing with daily tasks?
 How does he or she feel about long-term care?
 Is it time to move somewhere with more support?
 If you think your loved one will be hesitant to talk, get others—like siblings—involved in the conversation.
 An in-depth conversation will help you understand your parent’s wishes and allow you to both feel good about your decisions moving forward.

+The team at Monticello West is dedicated to supporting your aging parent.
 We’re here to help you navigate the important decisions about providing support for your aging parent.
 Please call (214) 528-0660 today!